lsantos2000/fastmcp_demo/README.md

 fastmcp dev demo.py
 ```

-This will start an interactive shell where you can call the tools directly.
+This will start the MCP Inspector in your browser for interactive testing.

 ### Method 3: Integration with Claude Desktop